Ontario Small Claims

 Source: Ontario.ca — Small Claims Court Fees.
 Fee waivers available via Form 20 for low-income applicants.

-Before filing a claim, you must ensure you are within the applicable limitation period.
+Before filing a claim, you must ensure you are within the applicable limitation period — the Ontario Limitation Period Calculator estimates your presumptive filing deadline.
 Under the Limitations Act, 2002:

 Not sure if you're within the limitation period?
-Jonathan offers a free 30-minute consultation to assess your case, including whether your claim is still within time.
+Run your dates through the Limitation Period Calculator, then book a free 30-minute consultation to confirm the real deadline for your case.
 Don't wait — the limitation clock is running.

 As of October 1, 2025, the Ontario Small Claims Court handles civil disputes up to $50,000, exclusive of interest and costs.
 This limit was increased from $35,000 by Ontario Regulation 42/25.
 Claims above $50,000 must be filed in the Ontario Superior Court of Justice.
 The $50,000 limit applies per plaintiff — in multi-party litigation, each plaintiff may claim up to $50,000 independently.